 The following are some common injuries that happen in truck accidents in San Antonio:

-- Head injuries: Head injuries commonly result from truck accidents, and sometimes they can go unnoticed before becoming serious.
+- Head injuries: Commonly resulting from truck accidents, injuries to the head can sometimes go unnoticed before becoming serious.
 For example, whiplash, which involves rapid acceleration or deceleration, can cause a head injury that might not lead to immediate medical attention, unlike a direct hit to the head.
-Receiving a medical exam after a truck accident can help identify head injuries early on, even if you think you’re uninjured.
+Having a medical exam after a truck accident can help identify head injuries early on — even if you think you’re uninjured.

-- Back and neck injuries: Your back and neck help support your functioning to complete daily activities.
-As a result, injuries to the back and neck are often among the most serious.
+- Back and neck injuries: Injuries to the back and neck are often among the most serious.
 They can lead to chronic pain, reduced mobility, long-term rehabilitation, and decreased quality of life.

-- Spinal cord injuries: Spinal cord injuries can result in damage to the central nervous system, which may lead to a loss of sensation or motor functioning (paralysis), significantly impacting the injured person’s quality of life.
+- Spinal cord injuries: These injuries can result in damage to the central nervous system, which may lead to a loss of sensation or motor functioning (paralysis), significantly impacting the injured person’s quality of life.

-- Broken bones: Because trucks are much larger than commercial vehicles, a collision involving a truck is more likely to cause broken bones due to the high impact.
+- Broken bones: A truck collision is more likely to cause broken bones due to its size and the high impact.
 Medical procedures to repair broken bones can sometimes include multiple surgeries.

 - Lacerations and scarring: Large or deep lacerations can lead to permanent scarring.
-Courts often award compensation for “disfigurement” to help the injured party remove scarring and relieve accompanying pain (physical or emotional).
+Courts often award compensation for “disfigurement” to help the injured party remove scarring and relieve accompanying pain that’s physical and emotional.

-- Death: Data from 2018 shows that approximately sixteen percent of truck accident deaths were truck drivers, and a significant 67 percent traveled in cars or other vehicles.
+- Death: Data from 2019 show that 16% of truck accident deaths were truck occupants, and a significant 67% traveled in cars or other vehicles.
 When a negligent or reckless truck driver kills your loved one in a truck accident, family members can seek compensation for funeral costs, loss of companionship, and loss of income.